jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 <center><img class="spacer" src="/assets/img/traffic/model.png"/></center>

 Each dot represents a different value of ```carsPerKm``` and is plotted as the maximum speed and flow rate it implies.
-Below an occupancy of 16 cars per km, the maximum speed that still allows everyone to keep a 1.8-second following distance is well above a reasonable speed limit, so I just capped it at 120 kph.
+Below an occupancy of about 16 cars per km, the maximum speed that still allows everyone to keep a 1.8-second following distance is well above a reasonable speed limit, so I just capped it at 120 kph.
 Obviously real highway traffic is going to [behave in more subtle ways than that](http://books.google.com/books?id=4g7f1h4BfYsC&printsec=frontcover#v=onepage&q&f=false).
 But it doesn't matter because the congested part is all I care about, and this model matches observed data pretty well.
-Speaking of which, here's some data from a meta-analysis by the [Federal Highway Administration](http://www.fhwa.dot.gov/publications/research/operations/tft/chap2.pdf):
+Here's some data from a meta-analysis by the
+[Federal Highway Administration](http://www.fhwa.dot.gov/publications/research/operations/tft/chap2.pdf):

 <center><img class="spacer" src="/assets/img/traffic/speed_vs_flow.png"/></center>